subhk/FeastKit.jl/README.md

 ## License

-This project is licensed under the same terms as the original FEAST library.
+This project is licensed under the same terms as the original Feast library.